ximenavf92/aiga-unidos/src/speakers/anthony-welborn.md

     url: 'https://www.facebook.com/arwelborn/'
 ---

-Anthony Welborn recieved his BFA in Graphic Design from St. Cloud State University in Minnesota in 1996.
-An adventurer and creative ronin, after graduating he operated a graphic design studio in Spain for 12 years before returning to the US.
-Since returing to the US, he's been a part of [AIGA San Antonio](https://sanantonio.aiga.org/), serving two terms as Co-President and President.
+Anthony Welborn received his BFA in Graphic Design from St. Cloud State University in Minnesota.
+He then took off on a creative and cultural adventure and operated a graphic design studio in Spain for 12 years.
+Since returning to the U.S., he has continued his career as a designer and art director, and has been a part of [AIGA San Antonio](https://sanantonio.aiga.org/), serving terms as Co-President and President.